Q We’re entering a tandem. Do we have to pay two entry fees?

 Q What is the route for the Wicklow 200 and the Wicklow 100 Challenge?

-A Details of the route for the Wicklow 200 and the Wicklow Challenge will be available soon on our The 2017 Event page.
+A Details of the route for the Wicklow 200 and the Wicklow 100 Challenge are available HERE.

 Q Should I do the Wicklow 200 or the Wicklow 100 Challenge?